Terms and Conditions

 33.2.1 To collect personal information within the meaning of the Queensland Information Privacy Act 2009 (Qld) and the Privacy Act 1988 (Cth);

 33.2.3 From any third party making a Booking on Your behalf;

 33.2.4 From any third party where it is necessary to provide health service to You (including medical disembarkation) and where You are unable to provide the information directly;

 33.2.6 For accident/incident reporting, investigation and management purposes;

 33.2.7 Where lawful and reasonably necessary to perform the function as Carrier, or activities where the Carrier may be required to collect sensitive information, including information about health, race and criminal record;

-33.2.8 To disclose Your personal information to the Contractors service providers, including marketing agencies, emergency response providers, claims processors and lawyers for the purpose of enabling them to provide relevant services.
+33.2.8 To disclose Your personal information to the Agent/Contractors service providers, including marketing agencies, emergency response providers, claims processors and lawyers for the purpose of enabling them to provide relevant services.

 Luxury Yacht Charters with YOTSPACE superyacht voyages When planning for such special holiday time with family or friends on a…